Skip to main content

 Ottawa police say an investigation began in March involving one female victim.
 The alleged offences took place between September 2019 and February 2024.

-Cynthia Caissie, 36, is facing a slew of charges, including trafficking in persons by exercising control, material benefit in trafficking, material benefit from sexual services, advertising another person’s sexual services, assault, assault with a weapon, assault causing bodily harm, withholding travel or identity documents, weapon possession, uttering threats and uttering a forged passport.
+Cynthia Caissie, 36, is facing a slew of charges, including trafficking in persons by exercising control, material benefit in trafficking, material benefit from sexual services, advertising another person’s sexual services, assault, assault with a weapon, assault causing bodily harm, withholding travel or identity documents, weapon possession and uttering threats.

 She first appeared in court on Wednesday and was remanded into custody.